 - Recap, request, and re-evaluate

-Here’s a detailed look at what each step entails and how to create a conflict resolution training for managers that will train them to resolve workplace issues with ease:
+Here’s a detailed look at what each step entails and how to create conflict resolution training for managers that will train them to resolve workplace issues with ease:

 1. Diagnose The Conflict

-In order to resolve a workplace issue, you must first understand its root cause.
-Coaching skills like active listening and asking powerful questions can help your managers quickly diagnose a conflict and gather the information they need to move towards a resolution.
+To resolve a workplace issue, you must first understand its root cause.
+Coaching skills like active listening and asking powerful questions can help managers quickly diagnose a conflict and gather the necessary information to resolve it.

 - What happened?

 - What are your needs of yours not being met?